Varamyr riding his snow bear - by Alex Aparin, © FFG

 A Storm of Swords

-After the death of the skinchanger Orell, Varamyr takes control of Orell's eagle, which still has a remnant of Orell's consciousness inside of it.
+After the death of the skinchanger Orell, Varamyr takes control of his eagle, which still has a remnant of Orell's consciousness inside of it.
 Varamyr encounters Jon Snow in Mance Rayder's camp, and the part of Orell inside him hates the man who had killed him, so much that Varamyr hates Jon as well.
 He also instantly recognizes Jon as another warg the moment he sees the direwolf Ghost by his side.
 Jon finds that he bristles at the mere sight of Varamyr, just as Ghost bristles at the sight of Varamyr's snow bear and shadowcat.
 It is learned later that Varamyr had wanted to take Ghost from Jon Snow, believing that a second life in the direwolf would have been worthy of a king, but Mance had refused him.

 A Dance with Dragons

-After the defeat of the wildlings at the Battle of Castle Black, Varamyr has lost all his possessions in his madness from experiencing the eagle's death; he has also lost control of his snow bear and shadowcat, but his wolves remain.
+After the defeat of the wildlings at the battle beneath the Wall, Varamyr has lost all his possessions in his madness from experiencing the eagle's death; he has also lost control of his snow bear and shadowcat, but his wolves remain.
 Varamyr flees together with a small group, hiding his real identity from them and calling himself Haggon.
 One by one they leave, until only the spearwife Thistle stays with him.
 Varamyr is stabbed by a boy when he attempts to take a squirrel-skin cloak off of the dead body of the boy's mother, and while Thistle treats his wound, he knows he is dying.
 He considers skinchanging into another human, taking over their body, but worries he does not have the strength.
 When Thistle comes to warn him that an army of Others and wights is near and they have to leave, Varamyr tries to take over her body.
 However, she reacts madly, screaming, tearing out her eyes and biting her own tongue off, expelling him from her mind.
 Varamyr's body dies, but his mind lives on in his wolf One Eye.
 From a distance away, he sees that Thistle has become a wight.

 Quotes by Varamyr